bruno78/bruno78.github.io/_posts/2017-09-09-create-angular-components-faster.md

       └── app
           └── template.html
 ```
-Note: I decided to call it template.html instead of index.html not to confuse with the file with same name on src folder, but you can call it anything you want.
+Note: I decided to call it template.html instead of index.html so not to confuse the file with the same name on the src folder.
+But you can call it anything you want.

 ```html